 Your life cover need increases when you assume additional responsibility (marriage or birth of a child).
 On the other hand, it decreases as you achieve your financial goals or your savings for the goals grow.
 For example, your outstanding home loan will keep going down over the next few years.
 Your children may become independent and you won’t have to provide for their expenses.
-In such a case, you may find yourself paying premium for the extra cover you don’t really need.
+In such a case, if you had gone for just one big life insurance plan, you may find yourself paying a premium for the extra cover you don’t really need.

 How a life insurance ladder works?

-As your investment corpus grows over a period of time, this gap is expected to reduce as the time passes.
+As your investment corpus grows over a period of time, this gap is expected to reduce as time passes.
 Moreover, once you achieve the goal, there is no need to provide for that goal through life insurance.
-Thus, you can see your insurance requirement going down as the time passes.
-However, we don’t get down to reducing our sum assured regularly.
-In fact, your life insurance plan may not even allow reduction in sum assured.
-It is in such cases life insurance ladder can help.
+Thus, you can see your insurance requirement going down as time passes.
+However, we cannot reduce our Sum Assured regularly.
+In fact, your life insurance plan won’t even allow you to reduce Sum assured.
+In such cases, a life insurance ladder can help.

-As the policy term increases, the chances of demise during the policy term will increase.
-Additionally, the probability of demise also increases with age.
-Higher premium for longer policy term reflects this risk taken by the insurance company.
+As the policy term increases, the chances of demise during the policy term will increase (everything else being the same).
+Therefore, the higher premium for the longer policy tenure reflects this risk taken by the insurance company.

 Let’s try to find this out with the help of an example.
-Suppose you are 30 years old and have following goals.
+Suppose you are 30 years old and have the following goals.

 Your overall premium payout will reduce significantly once the policies start to expire.
-Once the insurance policy that covers daughter’s education expires, you can use the extra cash to invest and build your investment corpus.
+Once the insurance policy that covers the daughter’s education expires, you can use the extra cash to invest and build your investment corpus.
 In the example under consideration, total savings through life insurance ladder will be Rs 1.65 lacs over 30 years.
 If invest these savings regularly, the difference will grow to Rs 4.06 lacs (8% per annum) and Rs 6.96 lacs (12% per annum) at the end of 30 years.

 You must also realize there are certain costs associated with purchasing a fresh cover.
 For instance, a cover of Rs 1 crore for a term of 30 years will cost Rs 10,287 per annum while two covers of Rs 50 lacs each (30 years) will cost Rs 11,607 per annum.
-Hence, breaking up your life insurance requirement across multiple policies will entail some additional cost.
+Hence, breaking up your life insurance requirement across multiple policies will entail some additional costs.
 Hence, you will have to do some calculations to find out if laddering works for you and the right laddering strategy for your insurance requirements.

 Life insurance requirement can increase too

-A 25-year-old single male can buy a Rs 2 crore life cover (for a tenor of 35 years).
-Or he/she can buy Rs 1 crore cover today and a further Rs 1 crore after marriage (assuming marriage adds Rs 1 crore worth of insurance requirement).
-Assuming he marries at the age of 30 (and purchases additional insurance cover post marriage), his total savings will be ~Rs 3.6 lacs (at 8% per annum) and ~ Rs 14.2 lacs (at 12% per annum) over 35 year period.
+A 25-year-old single male can buy a Rs 2 crore life cover (for a tenure of 35 years).
+Or he can buy Rs 1 crore cover today and a further Rs 1 crore after marriage (assuming marriage adds Rs 1 crore worth of insurance requirement).
+Assuming he marries at the age of 30 (and purchases additional insurance cover post-marriage), his total savings will be ~Rs 3.6 lacs (at 8% per annum) and ~ Rs 14.2 lacs (at 12% per annum) over 35 year period.